Candidates

 Key Principles of Agile Computing

 The principles of Agile computing are designed to ensure that software development teams can deliver high-value applications early and often.
 One primary principle is to deliver working software frequently, with shorter timescales ranging from a couple of weeks to a few months.
 This iterative approach allows teams to gather feedback and make continuous improvements, ensuring that the final product meets user needs and expectations.
+Agile practices emphasize early and continuous delivery, prioritizing customer satisfaction by consistently providing valuable software throughout the development process.

 Another key principle is continuous collaboration with customers.
 Working closely with customers throughout development helps Agile teams understand needs and make necessary adjustments, keeping the final product valuable and relevant.

 Maintaining a sustainable development pace is also crucial.
-Agile teams are encouraged to work at a pace that all participants can maintain, avoiding burnout while sustaining productivity.
+Agile teams are encouraged to work at a constant pace that all participants can maintain, avoiding burnout while sustaining productivity.
 Regular reflection and adjustment help teams improve effectiveness and consistently deliver high-quality software.

 Self-organizing teams are another important principle of Agile computing.
 Empowered teams that take ownership of their work can produce better architectures, requirements, and designs.
 This autonomy fosters innovation and continuous improvement, helping teams deliver software that truly meets user needs.
+Technical excellence is a core guideline in Agile, ensuring high standards in design and development for sustainable and quality outcomes.

 The Agile Software Development Process

-The Agile software development process is an iterative and collaborative approach focused on real user needs and continuous improvement based on feedback.
+The Agile software development process is an iterative and collaborative approach to developing software, focused on real user needs and continuous improvement based on feedback.
 It begins with a product vision that guides development and uses iterative, incremental cycles where each iteration builds on the last to enable quick feedback and improvement.
 This approach follows the Agile process within the software development life cycle.

 The process is structured into several key phases: